Douglas Youvan

-Douglas Charles Youvan (born January 29, 1955) is an American scientist.
+Douglas Charles Youvan (born January 29, 1955) is an American biophysicist and mathematician.

 Biography

-Youvan received an associate degree in Electronics and a bachelor's degree in Biology from Pittsburg State University.
-He received his Ph.D. degree in biophysics from UC Berkeley.
+Youvan received an associate degree in electronics and a bachelor's degree in biology from Pittsburg State University.
+He received his Ph.D. degree in biophysics from UC Berkeley in 1981.

-Youvan was an Associate Professor of Chemistry at MIT, where he specialized in the study of photosynthesis, specifically the spectral analysis of photosynthetic bacteria.
+Youvan was an associate professor of chemistry at MIT, where he specialized in the study of photosynthesis, specifically the spectral analysis of photosynthetic bacteria.
 Youvan, along with Mary M. Yang, developed instrumentation to study the spectra of bacteria directly from a petri dish.
-Their technology was later employed by NASA.